Susan Ivanova: Talia Winters

 While not depicted explicitly in the show, it is strongly hinted that there was a lesbian relationship between Talia Winters and Ivanova.

 A badly edited scene in 2.19 Divided Loyalties led many to believe that a kiss between the two had been edited out.
 In response to this, J. Michael Straczynski stated, "No, nothing was cut.
 We had a matching problem at one point in the edit, where Andrea reached with her left hand in one angle, and did not reach out with the other, and we had to come around for the shot on Ivanova, so it looked a tick off.
 But nothing was cut."

 However, in the same discussion, Straczynski also mentions that, "I didn't show a kiss because, in my experience, it's easier on all around if one steps into the shallow end of the pool first, and walks into the deep end rather than diving in and splashing everybody in the process" and "Susan and Talia had been dancing around one another for months; that night, though, would've been the first time they got physically intimate."

-Also, in the same episode, Talia sleeps over at Ivanova's apartment, and while we don't see the two in bed together, during the night Talia makes a 'reaching' motion, as if expecting another person to be sharing the bed, and finding that person gone.
+Also, in the same episode, Talia sleeps over at Ivanova's apartment, and while the two are not seen in bed together, during the night Talia makes a 'reaching' motion, as if expecting another person to be sharing the bed, and finding that person gone.
 Talia also mentions that, when she woke up, Ivanova was gone.
 Straczynski confirmed this in the script books.

 Ivanova referred to Talia during a Minbari rebirth ceremony in the third season of Babylon 5.
 She told Delenn, the person who organised the ceremony "I think I loved Talia."